Low-fat, low-calorie, no-carbs, gluten-free - Zucchini Spaghetti with Tomato Sauce is a perfect lunch or light dinner, done in about 5 minutes.

 A julienne peeler would be my second choice after the mandolin.
-The only reason I don't use it is the size of the resulting strands are too thin.
+The only reason I don't use it is the size of the resulting strands is too thin.
 They are all right for making Raw Zucchini Salad, but even with that recipe, I prefer the texture of the noodles I make on the mandolin.

 So watch your fingers, and slice up some low-cal goodness.
 Gluten-free, vegetarian, and as Lucy said, "it's so tasty too!"

-Using a mandolin, julienne vegetable peeler, spiralizer, or your awesome knife skills, cut the zucchini into strands that resemble spaghetti, leaving the soft middle and seeds aside for another use.
+- Using a mandolin, julienne vegetable peeler, spiralizer, or your awesome knife skills, cut the zucchini into strands that resemble spaghetti, leaving the soft middle and seeds aside for another use.